EdwardvanRaak/PolynomialSubsetSum/README.md

 In this repo you'll find the fruits of an on-going effort to implement a polynomial-time algorithm to solve the subset sum problem.

 Note: this repo may eventually contain multiple algorithms.
-This readme applies to the current primary method given.
+This readme currently applies only to the current method being explored.

-About this project:
+About the current method in iquestion:
 The current big-O runtime is O(n^7).

 RefactoredSubsetSum.java is the (somewhat) optimized implementation of the algorithm developed as the algorithm was analyzed for justification.
 This uses the closed forms found in method.pdf.